Gian Carlo Menotti: Musical style and critical assessment

-Kerman's scathing attack on Menotti was the beginning of a ambivalent relationship with music criticism for the composer which increased in the critical climate of the 1960s in which reviewers favored serialism and the musical avant-garde over Menotti's Italian verismo-inspired style.
+Kerman's scathing attack on Menotti was the beginning of an ambivalent relationship with music criticism for the composer which increased in the critical climate of the 1960s in which reviewers favored serialism and the musical avant-garde over Menotti's Italian verismo-inspired style.
 Viewed as a regressive musical conservative in this period, critics tended to dismiss his work as derivative or overly melodramatic.
 This negative reaction to Menotti's music continued into the 1980s, but then softened as tastes shifted away from serialism and the avant-garde towards neo-romanticism.
-Writing in The Independent at the time of Menotti's death in 2007, music critic Peter Dickinson wroteThe reaction against Menotti's popularity was, for a time, disproportionately extreme.
+Writing in The Independent at the time of Menotti's death in 2007, music critic Peter Dickinson wrote:

+The reaction against Menotti's popularity was, for a time, disproportionately extreme.
 The movement towards neo-romanticism during the last 20 years has tended to favour Barber, who used an excellent libretto from Menotti for his grand opera Vanessa, produced at the Met in 1958.
 But for sheer theatrical craft and human curiosity, sustained by his own complex emotional make-up, Menotti created a telling verismo of the Second World War era.